brovador/PhysicalKeyboardNotifications/README.md

 Usage
 =============

+- Include all the files inside the directory <code>PhysicalKeyboardNotifications</code>

+- Add to your <code>.pch</code> the file <code>PhysicalKeyboardNotifications.h</code>

-Add as observer for PKNKeyUpNotification or PKNKeyDownNotification
+- Add as observer for PKNKeyUpNotification or PKNKeyDownNotification

 <pre>
 [[NSNotificationCenter defaultCenter] addObserver:self